skrattaren/apf.rst/apf.rst

   Somewhen in the 90s it was closed and converted to a club.

   The rest of the building is of course also still very much in use.
-On the 37th floor, for instance, resides "`Demon Internet Inc`_", the American arm of the well-known British Internet Service Provider, which Terry himself uses.
+On the 37th floor, for instance, resides **Demon Internet Inc**, the American arm of the well-known British Internet Service Provider, which Terry himself uses.